Hai-Lina/a-psychologists-guide-to-machine-learning/README.md

 # A psychologist's guide to machine learning
-This is an introductory machine learning workshop for the psychological science covering the following topics:
+This is an introductory machine learning workshop for the psychological science covering the following topics.
+This workshop has taken place on March 16 to 20, 2026 at University of Zurich.
+Refer [here]([https://github.com/lmcinnes/umap/issues/153](https://github.com/Hai-Lina/a-psychologists-guide-to-machine-learning/blob/zurich-2026-en/schedule.pdf) for the detailed schedule.

 ## 1. A gentle introduction to Python